rng-guy/NFSMWBartender/README.txt

  • the "BASIC" FEATURE SET lets you change many otherwise hard-coded values of the game, and
  • the "ADVANCED" FEATURE SET lets you change cop-spawning behaviour and tables without limits.

-This document ANSWERS THE FOLLOWING QUESTIONS in detail:
+This documentation ANSWERS THE FOLLOWING QUESTIONS in detail:
  1) • What does the "Basic" feature set do?
  2) • What does the "Advanced" feature set do?
  3) • What should I know before I use Bartender?